 Mayor Harp wants to change the law to increase the size of the runway by 1,000 feet, which she says will attract more carriers.
 Tweed currently services only five carriers.

-Over four million people in Connecticut live closer to Tweed than to any other airport, but most go to New York or New Jersey airports.
+Over four million people in the surrounding area live closer to Tweed than to any other airport, but half go to New York or New Jersey airports.

 Some residents who live near Tweed say that extending the runway could hurt the Long Island Sound, and could lead to traffic and noise issues.